CaptionX vs Descript: Why Premiere Pro Editors Are Making the Switch

 Try CaptionX Free Inside Premiere Pro

-Free captions every month.
-57+ languages.
+Free to start.
+100+ languages.
 No new app to learn.
 Built by a team that listens.